bucs110FALL22/final-project-eli-and-kalvin/etc/milestone2.md

     attack()

-    jump()  ---For a 3D, definitely but for a 2D game, jump won't be helpful (kalvin--feel free to change anything, i'm just brainstorming here because we don't have anything yet :))
+    jump()  ---For a 3D, definitely but for a 2D game, jump won't be helpful

 ## Class Interface 2
 class GameOneBear: